FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT

 \section{Conclusions}

-We detected a new, one-off FRB, \mtpfrb, using MeerKAT and the MeerTRAP backend.
-At the time of detection, MeerTRAP was observing commensally with ThunderKAT, which enabled us to use the ThunderKAT 8s images to localise the FRB with sub-arcsecond precision.
-We used the specific luminosity and chance coincidence probability to determine that \mtpfrb\,is most likely of extra-galactic origin and is associated with nearby galaxy \irgal.
-We determined that the host galaxy is a disk/spiral galaxy at a redshift of $z = 0.066$. \mtpfrb\,is the first FRB localised to sub-arcsecond precision using MeerKAT.
+We detected a new FRB, {using MeerKAT and the MeerTRAP backend.
+At the time of \mtpfrb's detection,} MeerTRAP was observing commensally with ThunderKAT, which enabled us to use the ThunderKAT 8s images to localise the FRB with sub-arcsecond precision.
+We used the specific luminosity and chance coincidence probability to determine that \mtpfrb\ is most likely of extra-galactic origin and is associated with nearby galaxy \irgal.
+We determined that the host galaxy is a disk/spiral galaxy at a redshift of $z = 0.066$. {However, there is a discrepancy between the \textsc{ymw16} and \textsc{ne2001} predictions for the Milky Way DM which means that there could be some uncertainty about its true location based on the measure DM alone.
+However the combination of the association with the nearby host galaxy, the predicted luminosity based on it being located in the proposed host, and the scattering properties support it as being extra-galactic.
+This FRB highlights the uncertainty in the Milky Way DM and halo models that should be further explored with a larger sample of localised FRBs.} \mtpfrb\ is the first FRB localised to sub-arcsecond precision using MeerKAT.